 In small saucepan or a small pan combine the ingredients for the dressing and cook over low heat for approximately 5 minutes until the sugar is dissolved and the liquid is reduced so it coats a spoon.

 Cut halloumi into slices 1/3" thick and then cut them in half lengthwise.

 On the same dry pan place slices of halloumi and fry on both sides over medium heat for 3-5 minutes each until golden.

 Toss salad greens and quartered figs with olive oil, add fried halloumi and drizzle lightly with a tablespoon of pomegranate balsamic dressing, bottle the rest and reserve for the later use.

 Divide among two plates, sprinkle with pine nuts and serve immediately while cheese is still warm.

-I served this salad as a side to a pork loin which only took 15 minutes to cook in the oven.
+I served this winter salad with figs as a side to a pork loin which only took 15 minutes to cook in the oven.
 Quick, easy and delicious dinner under 20 minutes with minimum effort.
 Just what I needed!